Carp Fishing Essentials

 If you buy a set like these, you can use different colors for each of the spots.
 If you are very well organized and use Delkim bite alarms, you can match the color of the bite alarm to the color of the glow stick.

 Precision is important with carp fishing, especially if you have put out lots of bait.
 You need to be sure that your rigs are landing on the baiting spot every time, or else you are just wasting money and giving the bait away for free.

 Clip Up For Distance

-Whether you are fishing during the day, or at night.
+Whether you are a carp angler who fishes during the day, or at night.
 You should be using your line clips every time you cast out.

 Distance sticks on the bank will help you achieve the right distance every time.
-Remember to write down how many wraps it is to each spot.
+Remember to write down how many wraps it is at each spot.